-Chlamydophila felis (formerly known as Chlamydia psittici) is a common disease caused by an intracellular bacterium (a bacterium which lives inside the host’s cells).
-Chlamydia psittaci has been reclassified by veterinary microbiologists.
+Chlamydophila felis is a common infection caused by an intracellular bacterium (a bacterium which lives inside the host’s cells).
 The family Chlamydiae is now divided into two genera, Chlamydia and Chlamydophila.
 The genus Chlamydophila contains four species, including Chlamydophila felis, a causative agent for conjunctivitis in cats.

 Chlamydophila felis doesn’t survive well in the environment and is easily killed by routine disinfection.